Hussain Aga Khan

-Prince Hussain Aga Khan (born April 10, 1974, in Geneva, Switzerland) is the third child and second son of Aga Khan IV and his first wife, Princess Salimah Aga Khan.
+Prince Hussain Aga Khan (born 10 April 1974) is a nature photographer, and is the third child and second son of Karim al-Husseini (Aga Khan IV) and his first wife, Salimah Aga Khan.

 Early life and education

 He attended Deerfield Academy and subsequently Williams College, from which he graduated in 1997 with a dual degree in theatre and French literature.
 In 2004, he received a Master of International Affairs degree from Columbia’s School of International and Public Affairs, where his main area of study was Economic and Political Development with a regional focus on the Middle East and North Africa.

-Nature and Photography
+Nature and photography

-Hussain has been an avid tropical fish hobbyist since the age of five and a reptile and amphibian enthusiast since he was 14, when he started scuba diving and developed a keen interest in conservation.
-He started travelling to the tropics frequently after secondary school and began taking photographs of fauna and flora on a trip to the Brazilian Amazon in 1996.
+Hussain has been a tropical fish hobbyist since the age of five and a reptile and amphibian enthusiast since he was 14, when he started scuba diving and developed an interest in conservation.

 An assembly of his rainforest photographs from seven countries, entitled Rainforests and including statistics related to deforestation and biodiversity, appeared in three exhibits in the US in 2004.

 His photographs, including those focused on rainforests, have been published in Animal Voyage in 2004 (a new edition was printed in 2007).
-Since 2009 his focus has mainly been on underwater photography, especially of turtles, sharks, whales and dolphins.
+Since 2009, his focus has mainly been on underwater photography, especially of turtles, sharks, whales and dolphins.
 His second book, Diving into Wildlife (2015) contains a selection of these images.
-Some of Hussain's photographs have also appeared on National Geographic blogs.

-His work has also been exhibited in Geneva (Switzerland), in Paris at the Maison Européenne de la Photographie (2007), at the Oceanographic Museum of Monaco for the Blue Ocean Film Festival and for the 10-year anniversary of Prince Albert’s foundation (2015 and 2016 respectively), and at the IUCN ocean conference in Hawaii in 2016.
-His photography was featured at the Sustainable Blue Economy Conference in Nairobi (2018) and, most recently, his photography of ocean life was on display at the National Museum of Natural History and Science of the University of Lisbon from September 27 to December 29, 2019, in an exhibition called "The Living Sea: Photographic Essay by Hussain Aga Khan".
+His work has been exhibited in Geneva, in Paris at the Maison Européenne de la Photographie (2007), at the Oceanographic Museum of Monaco for the Blue Ocean Film Festival and for the 10-year anniversary of Prince Albert’s foundation (2015 and 2016 respectively), and at the IUCN ocean conference in Hawaii in 2016.
+His photography was shown at the Sustainable Blue Economy Conference in Nairobi (2018) and his photography of ocean life was on display at the National Museum of Natural History and Science of the University of Lisbon from 27 September to 29 December 2019, in an exhibition called "The Living Sea: Photographic Essay by Hussain Aga Khan".